profhammond/Explanation-Drift-Index/README.md

 Synthetic paired arrays in `examples/` demonstrate this interface without redistributing medical images or derived patient imagery.

+## Complementary and controlled analyses

+`analysis/complementary_metric_analysis.py` reproduces preprocessing-rank
+comparisons between EDI and complementary measures for the 17,280-row internal cohort.
+Each comparison uses its pairwise-complete rows and reports the actual denominator because cosine and Spearman values are unavailable for some remediated Grad-CAM and Grad-CAM++ records.

+Aggregate outputs for the completed construct-validation, attribution-implementation, and matched drift-source experiments are under `data/supplementary/`.
+Their scope and interpretation limits are documented in `data/supplementary/README.md` and `RELEASE_NOTES_CAMERA_READY.md`.

 ## Recreating the anonymized manifest